4-H Youth Development

 - Increased college preparedness (Financial Aid, ACT Prep, College entrance requirements, etc.)

-- Develop or enhance knowledge of soft skills needed to successfully enter the workforce.
+- Enhanced knowledge of soft skills needed to successfully enter the workforce.

 - Life skills (includes character education, etiquette, responsible decision-making, etc.)